Tzur1234/JS-Projects/README.md

 4. How to use setTimeout function in order to run a function aftter a specific amount of time

 - all of the project was focused on the DOM object

+# Number-Gusser play
+Applicatiom game where you have to guess the number between two given numbers.
+Any time you win / lose you ger the option to play again

+- Practice the usage of DOM
+- Using global veriables
+- Usage of Math class